cauwt/articles/indicator_matrix_en.md

 ![](img/im_02_en.png)

 An **OSM** model is an important way to confirm core indicators in building indicator matrix.
-The model can be divided into business objective, strategy and measurement.
+The model can be divided into business goal, strategy and measurement.
 It considers indicators horizontally in terms of their meanings.
 * **O**
-What is the objective of end users to use the product? what demand of the end users is met by our product?
+What is the purpose of end users to use the product? what demand of the end users is met by our product?
 The objectives are determined from the Perspectives of end users and business.
 They should be executable, understandable, intervenible and positively beneficial.
 * **S**
 What strategies should we take in order to achieve our objectives.
 * **M**